Susse Wold

-Susse Wold (born 17 November 1938) is a stage and screen actress whose career has spanned five decades.
+Susse Wold (born 17 November 1938) is a Danish actress whose career has spanned five decades.
 Born Lise Wold in Denmark, she is the daughter of actress Marguerite Viby.
 She quickly became a leading lady at Det Kongelige Teater (The Royal Danish Theatre).
 In addition to her many TV, film and stage roles, Wold has toured the world reading H. C. Andersen's works.
-She is married to the Danish actor Bent Mejding.
+She was married to the Danish actor Bent Mejding.
 After a hiatus, she has appeared in The Hunt in 2012.

 Wold was also a singer who (mostly in duo with Peter Sørensen) released more than a dozen albums and even more singles on the record labels Tono, Sonet Records and Pool Records, starting in 1959 and ending in the early 1990s.